Meadows of Dan, Virginia

 The community of Meadows of Dan hosts an annual Folk Fair, in cooperation with the Virginia Peach Festival.
-Meadows of Dan was also a setting for the ministry of Reverend Bob Childress, whose life was chronicled in the book The Man Who Moved a Mountain.
+Meadows of Dan was also a setting for the ministry of Bob Childress, whose life was chronicled in the book The Man Who Moved a Mountain.

 The Cockram Mill and Mayberry Presbyterian Church are listed on the National Register of Historic Places.
-Meadows of Dan is located approximately one half hour north of Andy Griffith’s hometown of Mount Airy, North Carolina, the city which is widely believed to have inspired the fictitious Mayberry on the Andy Griffith Show.
-It has been speculated that the name “Mayberry” may have come from either Mayberry Road or the Mayberry Presbyterian Church in Meadows of Dan.
+Meadows of Dan is located approximately one half hour north of Andy Griffith's hometown of Mount Airy, North Carolina, the city which is widely believed to have inspired the fictitious Mayberry on the Andy Griffith Show.
+It has been speculated that the name "Mayberry" may have come from either Mayberry Road, The Mayberry Trading Post, or the Mayberry Presbyterian Church in Meadows of Dan.

+Demographics

+Meadows of Dan first appeared as a census designated place in the 2020 United States census.